 For more than 60 years, AATCC was the co-secretariat for ISO/TC38/SC1—Textiles—Tests for Coloured Textiles and Colourants and secretariat for ISO/TC38/SC2—Textiles—Cleansing, finishing and water resistance tests.
 In 2010, AATCC transitioned these secretariats to other countries to focus on its own test methods and activities.

 AATCC and ASTM International (Committee D13) are co-administrators of the Technical Advisory Group (TAG) representing the US in all TC38—Textiles activities.
 Although each country gets a single vote on ISO ballots, individuals may submit comments and opinions to be used in determining a country’s official position.
-To become a TAG expert and be consulted on ISO ballots, contact Diana Wyman.
+To become a TAG expert and be consulted on ISO ballots, contact [email protected].

 AATCC has exchange membership relationships with numerous organizations around the world.
-This means additional resources, benefits, and discounts for all members.

 AATCC Policy for Countries and Individuals under US Embargo